 The article was posted on Daily Kos’s contributor platform (bloggers who are not staff writers can sign-in and post articles) and centers around the Reuters photo of Miller below:

-If you’re someone with reasonable intelligence who consumes information in a rational manner, you’re likely to see what appears to be Miller adjusting his suit jacket.
-But Daily Kos user “SemDem” claims Miller, who is Jewish, is communicating secret white supremacist hand signals to his racist followers.
+If you’re someone with reasonable intelligence, you’re likely to see what appears to be Miller adjusting his suit jacket.
+But Daily Kos user “SemDem” claims Miller, who is Jewish, is communicating secret white supremacist hand signals to his racist followers by way of the media.

 “You might think that’s an odd natural gesture to make,” SemDem writes.
 “And it is.
 What Stephen is doing is completely intentional.”